AER-RC/RRTMG_SW/README.md

 | `make_rrtmg_sw_OS_X_ibm_xl` | Sample makefile for OS_X (IBM XL compiler)

 ### SAMPLE INPUT/OUTPUT
-Several sample input (and output) files are included in the `runs_std_atm directory`.
+Several sample input (and output) files are included in the `run_examples_std_atm` directory.
 Note that user-defined profiles may be used for as many as 200 layers.

 | File Name | Description |
 | :--- | :--- |